Why Do I Feel So Lonely?

 and still feel deeply lonely.

-Often the deeper longing is not simply for company but for genuine connection, understanding, acceptance, and belonging.
+Often the deeper longing is not simply for company but for genuine connection, understanding, acceptance, and a sense of belonging.
 The pain of loneliness frequently reflects a longing to be seen, known, and received by others.

 Early Experiences of Disconnection